QuantEcon/lecture-python-intro/lectures/commod_price.md

 This is harder than solving an equation for an unknown number, or vector.

-The lecture will discuss one way to solve a *functional equation* (the equation where the unknown object is a function).
+The lecture will discuss one way to solve a [functional equation](https://en.wikipedia.org/wiki/Functional_equation) (an equation where the unknown object is a function).

 For this lecture we need the `yfinance` library.